 Bake in a preheated 375-degree oven for 14-16 minutes.

-Alternatively, you can cook 20-25 meatballs in the microwave on medium power for 4 minutes.
+Alternatively, cook 20-25 meatballs in the microwave on medium power for 4 minutes.
 Let stand for two minutes before serving.

 You want the internal temperature to reach 165 degrees, and it’s important to note that cooking times may vary.